|

 Use a volume key stored in a keyring.
 This allows one to open

-luks and device types without giving a passphrase.
-The key
+luks and plain device types without giving a passphrase.

-and associated type has to be readable from userspace so that
+For LUKS, the key and associated type have to be readable from

-volume key digest may be verified in before activation.
+userspace so that the volume key digest may be verified before

 The <key description> uses keyctl-compatible syntax.
 This can